karin-ayman/Pharmacy-Managment-system/README.md

-Pharmacy Management System Using Microsoft Access
-A Pharmacy Management System (PMS) is a software application designed to manage and optimize the workflow of a pharmacy.
+Pharmacy Management System Using Microsoft Access : is a software application designed to manage and optimize the workflow of a pharmacy.
 When implemented using Microsoft Access, it provides a cost-effective solution to handle tasks such as inventory management, sales tracking, customer records, supplier information, and reporting.

 Key Features of the System